 You can get personalised car insurance quotes fast with our comparison tool powered by Quotezone...

 The i20 will hold its value better than rivals like the Corsa.
 According to our experts, after three years and 36,000 miles, the i20 should retain between 50-52 per cent of its original value when new, with the entry-level Advance performing the best.

 If you’re after rock-solid residuals, you might want to consider the Audi A1, because in 30 TFSI Sport form, it is expected to hold on to 61 per cent of its value over the same period.

 To get an accurate valuation on a specific model check out our valuation tool…

 In this review

 - 1Hyundai i20 reviewIt's not flawless, but the latest Hyundai i20 is the firm’s most competitive entrant into the supermini market yet

-- 2Engines, performance and driveThe i20 is more capable than its predecessor and now a proper Fiesta rival for driving fun.
-Its smooth engine and effective mild-hybrid system are impressive, too
+- 2Engines, performance and driveThe latest Hyundai i20 is more capable than its predecessor and now offers a dose of driving fun.

-- 3MPG, CO2 and running costs - currently readingSingle engine option is no barrier to economy, with low fuel consumption and emissions
+- 3MPG, CO2 and running costs - currently readingSingle engine option provides decent, but not class-leading fuel economy and emissions

-- 4Interior, design and technologyIt’s let down by some subpar materials and a staid design, but i20s are well equipped and the infotainment is logical to use
+- 4Interior, design and technologyLet down by some subpar materials, but the Hyundai i20 is well equipped, and the infotainment is logical to use

-- 5Practicality, comfort and boot spacePracticality is one of the i20’s strongest suits, with good cabin space front and rear and a boot volume that’s near the top of the class
+- 5Practicality, comfort and boot spacePracticality is one of the Hyundai i20’s strongest suits, and it’s boot volume is near the top of the class

 - 6Reliability and safetyA long warranty and well-priced service plans should make ownership painless, while reliability should be strong